Have long, healthy hair and looking to make some pocket money? Consider selling your hair for hundreds to even thousands of dollars!

 Next up is BuyAndSellHair.com which touts itself as the #1 Human Hair Marketplace.

 “Human Hair Marketplace” may sound creepy, but it’s accurate.

 Either way, there’s a fee to list your hair here of $14.50 per 3 months.
 The platform looks more modern than HairSellOn, and there’s a chance you’d get featured at the home page.

 There are a number of success stories here and you can browse recently sold hair to get an idea of how to improve your own listings.

-It isn’t as active as the first two sites, but you do have a bigger space to advertise your hair.
+It isn’t as active as the first two sites, but you do have a bigger space to advertise your hair and an international audience.

 There’s also a category for gray hair here, which isn’t available on other sites.